White Sand (graphic novel): Plot

-The graphic novels are part of Sanderson's Cosmere arc of inter-connected novels.
+The graphic novels are part of Sanderson's "Cosmere" arc of inter-connected novels.

 The series is set on a desert world, Taldain, where a young Daysider man named Kenton trains to become a Sand Master, harnessing arcane magic to manipulate the planet's sand.
 Following a surprise attack where many of his brethren are killed, Kenton must take responsibility to keep the order of Sand Masters alive and discover who betrayed them.

 In volume 2, Kenton finds himself trying to negotiate politics with the Dayside's rulers while having assassins trying to kill him.
 He forms a pact with Khriss, who is from the night side of the planet and she is drawn to sand mastery.

 In volume 3, Kenton is overwhelmed trying to keep the Sand Masters together.
 Kenton discovers the truth behind the ambush that killed his father and most of the Sand Masters.

 Development history

 White Sand originated in a series of unpublished manuscripts produced by Sanderson in the years before his debut publication Elantris in 2005.
 Sanderson wrote White Sand Prime over two years and completed it in 1998, then his first ever novel.
 This was followed by a sequel manuscript Lord Mastrell in 1999, and a complete rewrite of the text simply as White Sand in 2001.
 Sanderson described the rewritten version as "much better" in 2008.
-While the manuscripts have not been fully released, an excerpt was published in the 2016 collection Arcanum Unbounded.
+While the 1998 and 1999 manuscripts have not been fully released, an excerpt was published in the 2016 collection Arcanum Unbounded, and the 2001 revision is available to subscribers of his newsletter.

 The first volume in the series was published in June 2016 and reached number two on the graphic novel New York Times Best Seller List.
 In the 2018 Dragon Awards, volume one won for best graphic novel.